disjukr/pypy-tutorial-ko/tutorial.rst

 on.

 As you may have guessed, PyPy solves this problem.
-PyPy is a sophisticated toochain for analyzing and translating your interpreter code to C code (or JVM or CLI).
+PyPy is a sophisticated toolchain for analyzing and translating your interpreter code to C code (or JVM or CLI).
 This process is called "translation", and it knows how to translate quite a lot of Python's syntax and standard libraries, but not everything.
 All you have to do is write your interpreter in **RPython**, a subset of the Python